flairNLP/flair/resources/docs/TUTORIAL_6_CORPUS.md

 __label__<label_1> __label__<label_2> <text>
 ```

-To create a `Corpus` for a text classification task, you need to have three files (train, dev, and test) in the
+As previously mentioned, to create a `Corpus` for a text classification task, you need to have three files (train, dev, and test) in the
 above format located in one folder.
 This data folder structure could, for example, look like this for the IMDB task:
 ```text
 /resources/tasks/imdb/train.txt